 According to a source, the offering plan does not include the retail portion and the three penthouse floors.
 Macklowe is seeking $40 million from EB5 investors for the project.
 Advertising materials on an EB-5 broker’s website claim that the project will cost $278 million.

-The developer bought the site for 31.3 million in July 2014, property records show.
+The developer bought the sites for $86.7 million in July 2014, property records show.

 Located at the corner of Third Avenue, 200 East 59th Street sits two blocks from Macklowe and CIM Group’s 1,396-foot-tall supertall 432 Park.
 Macklowe is also converting the former office building at 1 Wall Street into condos and rentals and is in the market for a $1 billion construction loan.